VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 <ol hidden id="footnotes">
     <li>Plus, digital tools won't suffer as much from the issues with tuning, latency compensation, the need to worry about a noise floor, etc. Digital aliasing might be a problem, but even that can usually be worked around.</li>
     <li>To point out my own hypocrisy now, I'm really into Eurorack, which is an inheritly analog, and stupidly expensive, medium.
 Making music isn't all logic.
-If you think a certain tool will just work well for you, you shouldn't deny it's value just because something else may provide the same function.
-Fourm matters.
+If you think a certain tool will just work well for you, you shouldn't deny its value just because something else may provide the same function.
+Form matters.
 Your enjoyment matters.
 To me, there was inherit value in the joy of working with real patch cables and the physical knobs, even if VCV Rack is the 'better' tool and doesn't cost a full months rent per module.</li>
     <li>Okay, So, yes.
 There is some concern about everything in (1) with digital stuff.
 Latency compensation with digital tools is still a thing.
 Your midi controler will still have a delay.
 A digital <i>hardware</i> synth will still send an analog audio signal out, which will have some latency.
 MIDI clock may not get distributed around your system perfectly, resulting in issues as well.
 I'm meaning in general.
 Like, if you want to record a guitar in and hear any DSP effects you have on the chain in your DAW in real time, you'll have to compensate for that full round trip time, which can easily set you off beat a solid amount when recording in.
 Plus, <i>most</ii> analog instrument are <i>not</i> balanced audio, so there will be some noise getting in compared to the complete lack of noise in a software source/effect or the very minimal noise of that from a balanced audio source.
 If you have no idea what this means, that's fine, I'm about to go over it.
 This is just to prevent some really early 'um, acktually'.</br></br> All that is to say, analog gear is generally a bigger PITA to deal with than digital gear, and often the claims for why to go analog are total shit; however, some of the issues with analog gear are actually just issues with any hardware music tool.
     </li>
 	<li>Distortions and anything with feedback is the most obvious counter point, and I'll concede on that one.
 Digital distortion, drive, and feedback based effects are almost universally worse sounding and eat up a ton of digital resources on your computer.</li>